Adityadt68/Broadcast-Development-Kit/docs/how-to-run-the-solution-locally/README.md

 The solution is composed by 3 main projects:
 - **BotOrchestrator:** The Azure Functions used to execute some of the features in the solution.
 - **ManagementApi:** The project containing the management API that is used to interact with the solution.
 - **BotService:** A self-hosted API/application-hosted media bot that hosts the media session.
-As part of its core componentes, it includes  the GStreamer pipelines that are in charge of processing the media and devliver it in SRT/RTMP.
+As part of its core components, it includes  the GStreamer pipelines that are in charge of processing the media and deliver it in SRT/RTMP.